TanmoySG/wunderDB/README.md

 ./wunderdb
 ```

 This should start a wunderDb instance.
+For configuration documentation, check [this](./documentation/README.md#configuration).

 ### Running wunderDB Container